cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 -   `impl`: _async func(ActorSession instance)_ - Callback function to be registered.
 -   `impl_name`: _str_ - Name for the actor implementation being run by the given callback function.
 -   `actor_classes`: _list[str]_ - The actor class name(s) that can be run by the given callback function.
-The possible names are specified in spec file under section `actor_classes:name`.
+The possible names are specified in the spec file under section `actor_classes:name`.
 If the list is empty, this implementation can run any actor class.

 Return: None